Special Educational Needs and Disabilities

 Involving Parents and Children

-Parents who have a concern about their children or who would like to discuss their child’s SEND provision should contact the class teacher or the SENCo in the first instance.
-Parents will be invited to termly meetings with the class teacher and SENCo, if appropriate, to review their child’s progress.
+Parents who have a concern about their children or who would like to discuss their child’s SEND provision should contact the class teacher or the SENDCO in the first instance.
+Parents will be invited to termly meetings with the class teacher and SENDCO, if appropriate, to review their child’s progress.
 Parents receive an annual written report.
+For more information on Inclusion Support please see the documents listed below.
+There is also a document called SEND Flowchart which explains about children being placed on the SEND register.

 Depending on the age and ability of the child will we involve children where possible in the review and setting of targets and provision.

-The academy will liaise with transfer schools, preschools, nurseries and other outside agencies.
+The Academy will liaise with transfer schools, preschools, nurseries and other outside agencies.
 A transition plan will be implemented when this is deemed necessary to support a child in moving into the Junior Academy or onto another school.
+This will be done jointly with the Pastoral Manager and other members of support staff.

 Monitoring and Review

-The SENCo and Principal are responsible for the monitoring of the policy as well as analysing data and progress of SEN pupils.
+The SENDCO and Principal are responsible for the monitoring of the policy as well as analysing data and progress of SEND pupils.

 Activities outside of the Classroom

-The Special Educational Needs Co-ordinator (SENCo) at the Danesholme Infant Academy is Mrs N Cooper.
+The Special Educational Needs and Disabilities Co-ordinator (SENDCO) at the Danesholme Infant Academy is Mrs D Reynolds.

-The SENCo works with class teachers and support staff to ensure that the needs of all pupils in the school are met.
+The SENDCO works with class teachers and support staff to ensure that the needs of all pupils in the school are met.

 Details about admission arrangements for all pupils, including those with SEND can be found on our Admissions page.